Ball State Residents

 Ball State University is a smoke-free campus, creating a healthier environment for living, learning, and working.
 Smoking is prohibited in all university buildings and outdoor campus areas except designated locations.

-For youth groups staying in the residence halls, the university requires the sponsoring organization to hire chaperones.
+For youth groups staying in the residence halls, the university requires the sponsoring organization to provide adult chaperones.
 These persons must live in the residence halls during the event and oversee the behavior of the participants.
 A minimum requirement is one chaperone per 50 participants.

 If you are assigned meeting space in an academic building, please note that regular university classes are in session, and absolute quiet and order must be maintained when entering and leaving these buildings.